Calvin8606/First-Bank-App/README.md

-I used the Java Database Connectivity (JDBC) API to connect MySQL to my java code and allowed me to preform SQL operations within it.
+I used the Java Database Connectivity (JDBC) API to connect MySQL to my java code, allowing me to perform SQL operations within it.

 # Bank App Showcase